lvzhaoyang/DeeperInverseCompositionalAlgorithm/README.md

 python evaluate.py --help
 ```

+**Results:** The evaluation results will be generated automatically in both '.pkl' and '*.csv' in the folder 'test_results/'.

-**Run a baseline:** We provide the vanilla Lucas-Kanade method minizing the photometric error without any learning module.
+**Run a baseline:** We provide a vanilla Lucas-Kanade method minizing the photometric error without any learnable module.
 Note that it is **not** the [RGBD VO baseline][9] we report in the paper.
-It is not the optimal Lucas-Kanade baseline since we use the same stopping criterion, Gauss-Newton solver within the same framework as our learned model, which does not contain extra bells and whistles.
+It may not the optimal Lucas-Kanade baseline you want to compared with since we use the same stopping criterion, Gauss-Newton solver within the same framework as our learned model, which does not contain extra bells and whistles.

 ``` bash!
 python evaluate.py --dataset TUM_RGBD \